CurtisNewbie/file-server/README.md

 - com.yongj.job.DeleteFileJob
 - com.yongj.job.FetchFileUploaderNameJob
 - com.yongj.job.ScanFsGroupSizeJob
-- com.yongj.job.GenerateUserFileAccessJob
+- ~~com.yongj.job.GenerateUserFileAccessJob~~ (not really helpful, may be removed later)

 ## Updates

 - Since release v1.2.5.3, LocalDateTime / Date are serialized and deserialized in the form of epoch time (milliseconds), this is not backward compatible, some MQ messages may also be affected as well.
-- Since release v1.2.5, the job `GenerateUserFileAccessJob` implementation is added and should be triggered immediately when it's first time deployed.
-It scans the `file_info` table and generates records in `user_file_access`, which essentially controls what files users can access.
+- ~~Since release v1.2.5, the job `GenerateUserFileAccessJob` implementation is added and should be triggered immediately when it's first time deployed.
+It scans the `file_info` table and generates records in `user_file_access`, which essentially controls what files users can access.~~ (not really helpful, may be removed later)